nsrr/pats-documentation/pages/README.md

 At baseline, 6-month and 12-month examinations, children were studied at a pediatric research center at a time when they were free of acute illness.
 At baseline, participants underwent neurobehavioural testing, PSG and assessment of patient-reported outcomes (sleepiness, quality of life and sleep quality), anthropometry, blood pressure, morning urine and blood sample collection.
 All measures are repeated at 6 and 12 months, except that the PSG is only repeated at 12 months.
 Neurobehavioral testing was conducted by staff blinded to treatment, trained and supervised by board-certified psychologists.
 Assessments at follow-up visits included clinical evaluation, anthropometry, neurobehavioral testing, and distribution of wrist actigraphy devices for in-home use for 7 days.
 The order of administration for child assessments were (1) 9-Hole Pegboard Dexterity Test; (2) GNG Test; and (3) Child Report version of PedsQL (as age appropriate).
 After March 2020, the 6-month examinations were simplified to address the challenges of in-person testing during the COVID-19 pandemic.
 Those 6-month follow-up visits were permitted to be conducted remotely, focusing on collection of the BRIEF primary outcome.

 Randomization: At the end of the baseline visit, 231 participants were randomized to early adenotonsillectomy (eAT, within 4 weeks) while 228 Watchful Waiting with Supportive Care (WWSC).
 188 and 196 children from the treatment arm had 6-month and 12-month visits, respectively.
-Comparable numbers of randomized children in the eAT and WWSC in the NSRR dataset are X and Y, respectively.
+Comparable numbers of randomized children in the eAT and WWSC in the NSRR dataset are 167 and 163, respectively.

 ### PSG collection